Please contact us if you have questions or if you need some encouragement.

 100. There are three important rooms in a house; one is filled with money, another with important files, and the last with jewelry.
 One day these rooms burst into flames!
-Which room do the policemen put out first?
+Which room do the police officers put out first?

-None because firemen put out fires not policemen.
+None because firefighters put out fires, not police officers.

 101. What tastes but never smells?